 The only creature faithful to the end.

-If you were to stroll the atmospheric Chippiannock Cemetery in Rock Island, Illinois, you would likely happen upon the weathered headstones of siblings Eddie and Josie Dimick, which are seemingly guarded by a life-sized dog statue.
+If you were to stroll the atmospheric Chippiannock Cemetery in Rock Island, Illinois, you’d likely happen upon the weathered headstones of siblings Eddie and Josie Dimick, which appear to be guarded by a life-sized statue of a dog.

 The children died on the same day in 1878, and their family’s descendants left Rock Island long ago.
 Still, strangers routinely place flowers on their headstones, photograph the family monument, and sweep away tears when they learn the story behind the arched granite epitaph and the likeness of a dog beside it that is carved out of stone.